japinell/KU-CBC-Homework-17-RegEx-Tutorial/regex-tutorial.md

 ### Character Classes

 Character classes, also known as character sets, are used to match only one out of several characters.
 These matching characters are expressed in square brackets ("[]").
 It is possible to use a hyphen inside a character class to specify a range.
-Also, character classes can be negated using the "^" operator inside the square brackets; for instance, to specify that a string should contain only alpha characters, one could write the following regular expression:
+Also, character classes can be negated using the "^" operator inside the square brackets; for instance, to specify that a _string should contain only alpha characters_, one could write the following regular expression:

 ```bash
 const match = /^[a-zA-Z]/g.test("ABCabc");